lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/carbonnanotube.rst

 ..  container:: justify

-    A difference with the previous tutorial (:ref:`graphene-label`) is the units: 'metal' instead of 'real', a choice that is imposed by the airebo force field.
+    A difference with the previous tutorial (:ref:`graphene-label`) is the unit system, here 'metal' instead of 'real', a choice that is imposed by the airebo force field.

 .. admonition:: About metal units
     :class: info

-    With metal units, the time is in pico second, distance in Angstrom, and the energy in eV.
+    With metal units, the time is in pico second, distances are in Angstrom, and the energy is in eV.

 ..  container:: justify

-    Then, let us import the LAMMPS data file, and set the
+    Then, let us import the LAMMPS data file, and set the pair coefficients:
-    pair_coeff:

 ..  code-block:: lammps
     :caption: *to be copied in input.lammps*